A faux divorce

 By early 2019, it was clear Carry was now under investigation for bigamy, but detectives said he was still trying to cover his tracks.
 He is alleged to have used his WCSO credit card to fly on Southwest Airlines to Las Vegas in order to mail a document from Las Vegas to Reno.

-“On February 28, 2019 … after the argument with [his second wife] where she confronted him about the lack of evidence that he had provided regarding the communication between himself and the purported suspect company DSPNV (Divorce Services Paralegals Nevada), Dennis’ iPhone launched the Southwest application… (His heart rate was at 107 beats per minute per his iPhone and iWatch),” Johnson reported.
+“On February 28, 2019 … after the argument with where she confronted him about the lack of evidence that he had provided regarding the communication between himself and the purported suspect company DSPNV (Divorce Services Paralegals Nevada), Dennis’ iPhone launched the Southwest application… (His heart rate was at 107 beats per minute per his iPhone and iWatch),” Johnson reported.

 A round trip ticket to Las Vegas was purchased for March 1, 2019 with a return back to Reno that afternoon.
 Using his undercover identity of Dennis James, Carry flew to Vegas, but not before doing internet searches for U.S. Postal Service locations in Las Vegas.
 Johnson said Carry printed 30 pages on a WCSO printer prior to the flight, Johnson noted.